Self-Suf·fi·cient: Able to provide for oneself without the help of others; independent

 Evaluate, Set Goals, and Proceed in a Step Wise Fashion

 Having a plan and working it proved to be a good strategy.
+For tips on purchasing property go here purchasing investment property.
 Proper site selection and knowing about our soil has led to happy and healthy fruit trees, steadily maturing in a defined space that still has room for expansion.

 This, as it turns out, is how all self sufficiency projects should be planned.
 Evaluate, set goals based on needs and the results of your evaluation, then proceed in a step wise fashion as time and funding are available.
 This is also how your big picture plan should be developed.